citydaoproject/app/README.md

 └── subgraph
 ```

-`hardhat` - The CityDAO parcel contracts and related code.
+`hardhat` - The CityDAO parcel contracts and related code
 `react-app` - The frontend web application for interacting with CityDAO contracts.
 It's written in [React.js](https://reactjs.org).
 `services` - Miscellaneous services needed for the web app, such as a [Graph](https://thegraph.com) node
 `subgraph` - Files needed to define useful subgraphs